pentest30/Centrex.Tempalte/README.md

 The platform is divided into the following microservices:

-- **Identity Service**: Authentication, authorization, and user management
+- **Identity Service**: Authentication, authorization, and user management using OpenIddict for OAuth 2.0/OpenID Connect

 - **API Gateway**: Unified entry point for client applications

 ### Multi-tenancy